SoftwareAG/c8y-docs/content/edge/setting-up-edge-bundle/setting-up-hyper-v.md

 #### Creating a NAT adapter using user-defined settings

-You can define the adapter name and configure the IP address for your Edge VM.
+You can define the adapter name and configure the IP address for your Edge appliance.
 In this example, the adapter name is `EdgeAdapter1` and the IP address is `10.20.30.40`.

 >**Info:** The following steps show a reference example.
 The final configuration also depends on the end user setup.